maainul/Java/src/javastrings/README.md

 strings
 example
 ```
-# 2.Immutable String in Java
+# Chaptr 2.Immutable String in Java
 ```
 In java, string objects are immutable.
 Immutable simply means unmodifiable or unchangeable.